Project Cora: Breathing Life Into The Big Blue

 - Cultural and Spiritual Value: Coral reefs hold immense cultural and spiritual significance for many coastal communities.
 They are often deeply intertwined with local traditions, folklore, and identity.
 Protecting coral reefs is crucial for preserving cultural heritage and maintaining the connection between communities and the ocean.

-Every year, the oceans and coral reefs face numerous threats including climate change (more specific - sun and cloud activity), ocean acidification, pollution, overfishing, and destructive fishing practices.
-We are on a journey of conservation and rehabilitation and when you shop with us, you take action on promoting better, sustainable practices to safeguard these invaluable ecosystems - with style!
+When you shop with us, you take action on practices to safeguard these invaluable ecosystems - with style!
 Big shout-outs to everyone involved - thank you for everything.
 Without you, there is no us.